 Intuition does not require any evidence at all; it does not need to ask if something is right.
 When you have intuition, you don’t have to ask about it, because you know it’s right.
 That knowledge helps you see things and know things as they are, and then you no longer see things incompletely and partially.

 We need to inspect our thinking process.
 We must recall that what is going on in our minds is produced by us.
 We should inspect it and always recognize it as our own product.
-Each person’s thinking is his own creation.
+Each person’s thinking is their own creation.
 We begin by learning to inspect and analyze our own minds.
 First we find that we do indeed have minds because we think.
 We come to realize that we are not the same as our thinking process and our minds.
-Through analysis, through introspection we learn to discriminate between the thinker and the thinking process.
-The first step to control and liberation is self-observation.
+Through analysis, through introspection, we learn to discriminate between the thinker and the thinking process.
+Liberation comes from self-observation.

-In the path of sadhana no effort is in vain; all sincere efforts bear their fruits in the unconscious mind according to the inevitable law of karma.
+In the path of sadhana (a Sanskrit term used to refer to a daily spiritual practice), no effort is in vain; all sincere efforts bear their fruits in the unconscious mind according to the inevitable law of karma.
 Even a little sadhana practiced with sincere effort leaves deep imprints in the unconscious mind.
-Those impressions help and guide the sadhaka whenever he goes off the path.
+Those impressions help and guide you whenever you veer off the path.
 The conscious part of the mind is but a small part of the whole.
 It is helpful in communicating with the external world but has very little use on the inward journey.
 If the conscious part of the mind is trained not to create further barriers, then sadhana is useful.

 Yoga sadhana alone has explored all the unknown levels of life and is thus useful for knowing the levels of the unconscious and for training the totality of the mind.
 Sadhana alone is the way of knowing, understanding, and analyzing the internal states and one’s relationship to the external world.
-While treading the path of the inner world, the sadhaka comes in touch with those potentialities that guide him unconsciously, or sometimes through dreams, and at other times consciously.
+While treading the path of the inner world, the sadhaka (Sanskrit term which describes someone who follows a certain sadhana) comes in touch with those potentialities that guide them unconsciously, through dreams, and at other times consciously.
 Fearlessness thus increases, and self-reliance is strengthened.
-He is fully protected by the finer forces that exist, although he is not aware of them because of his extroverted nature.
-No danger can ever befall the sincere sadhaka in his exploration of the inner realms.
-The sadhaka is completely protected if he is fully dedicated to the goal of Self-realization.
+One is fully protected by the inner force that exists.
+No danger can ever befall the sincere sadhaka in their exploration of the inner realms.
+The sadhaka is completely protected if they are fully dedicated to the goal of Self-realization.

 Attention is the first step on the ladder to develop one-pointedness of mind.
-One must pay wholehearted attention to all of the things he does from morning until evening.
-If one forms the habit of attending fully to whatever he is doing, the mind will become trained, and eventually concentration will become effortless.
-Thousands of thoughts remain awaiting to be entertained.
+One must pay wholehearted attention to all of the things they do from morning until evening.
+If one forms the habit of attending fully to whatever they are doing, the mind will become trained, and eventually, concentration will become effortless.
+Thousands of thoughts remain waiting to be entertained.
 The purpose of sadhana is to attend to those thoughts in a systematic manner so that they do not create unrest in the inner world.